willdurand/willdurand.github.io/_posts/2015-04-11-on-capifony-and-its-future.md

 ---
 layout: post
 location: Clermont-Fd Area, France
-title: "On capifony and its Future"
+title: "On capifony and its future"
 tweet_id: 586897932609265664
+updates:
+  - date: 2022-04-18
+    content: I proofread this article and fixed some links.
 ---

 > Hi!
 This is your captain speaking.